 A new indium selenide phase, close to the composition of In2.45Se4, is controllably synthesized by an ethylenediaminetetraacetic acid (EDTA) mediated solvothermal method.
-Through detailed structural and chemical characterization using transmission electron microscopy and synchrotron powder X-ray diffraction, it is determined that In2.45Se4 crystallizes in a rhombohedral structure with lattice parameters of a = 6.9632(1) Å and c = 38.1612(1) Å. Systematic investigations show that the synthesis parameters, including the reaction temperature, EDTA/InCl3 molar ratio, solvent composition, and reaction duration, play crucial roles in the formation of this indium selenide new phase.
-Naturally, such a new-phase In2.45Se4 easily forms flowerlike nano/micro-structures, while In2.45Se4 hexagonal nanoplates can be selectively synthesized as well by tuning the precursor concentration.
-In-situ high-temperature synchrotron powder X-ray diffraction analysis demonstrates that In2.45Se4, with the hexagonal nanoplate morphology, is stable up to 400 ºC, while a phase transformation from In2.45Se4 to γ-In2Se3 takes place when the annealing temperature reached 500 ºC.
-The photoluminescence property measurements show that the In2.45Se4 hexagonal nanoplates have a near infrared emission at ~815 nm, indicating their potential applications in optoelectronics.
+Through detailed structural and chemical characterization using transmission electron microscopy and synchrotron powder X-ray diffraction, it is determined that In2.45Se4 crystallizes in a rhombohedral structure with lattice parameters of a = 6.9632(1) Å and c = 38.1612(1) Å. Systematic investigations show that the synthesis parameters, including the reaction temperature, EDTA/InCl3 molar ratio, solvent composition, and reaction duration, play crucial roles in the formation of this new indium selenide phase.
+Naturally, such a new-phase In2.45Se4 easily forms flowerlike nano/micro-structures, while In2.45Se4 hexagonal nanoplates can also be selectively synthesized by tuning the precursor concentration.
+In situ high-temperature synchrotron powder X-ray diffraction analysis demonstrates that In2.45Se4, with a hexagonal nanoplate morphology, is stable up to 400 °C, while a phase transformation from In2.45Se4 to γ-In2Se3 takes place when the annealing temperature reaches 500 °C. The photoluminescence property measurements show that the In2.45Se4 hexagonal nanoplates have a near infrared emission at ∼815 nm, indicating their potential applications in optoelectronics.